50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 — Operations Director, Tier 1 Automotive Supplier

-Solar panels qualify for 100% Enhanced Capital Allowances, allowing profitable UK manufacturers to deduct the entire system cost against taxable profits in year one:
+Solar panels qualify for 100% Annual Investment Allowance (AIA), allowing profitable UK manufacturers to deduct the entire system cost against taxable profits in year one:

 ECA Example: £300,000 Solar System